 Image Courtesy, Amazon.in

-A great way to bond with children during this period is to involve them in your daily kitchen activities.
+them in your daily kitchen activities.
 From the simple tasks of meal planning to vegetable sorting to teaching them basics of cutting and peeling, kids can be engaged in several ways.
 Get children to unleash their creativity by teaching them simple, flameless recipes like salads, sandwiches, fruit chaats and no-bake desserts.
 Parents can check Sanjeev Kapoor’s website for more ideas.

 “We recently organised an event called “Junior master chef” wherein kids from the age of 6 were asked to make a dish at home and post a 1-minute video for us.
 We were bowled over by not only their cooking skills but also their presentation, video making and editing abilities.
 Some kids even wore chef dresses while sharing their recipes!” says Neeru Bansal, founder Shagun Creations, Bathinda.